ml4ai/tomcat/src/lisp/craftAxe/README.md

 Files that begin with "domain*" are written in PDDL, may not necessarily run through SHOP3, and describe only the domain definition.

 Files that begin with "problem*" are written in PDDL, may not necessarily run through SHOP3, and describe
     only the problem definition.
-The problem definition mentions the domain file to run it through.
+The problem definition mentions its relevant domain.